Join our community of websites already using SEOJuice to automate the boring SEO work.

 Myth: "AI crawlers are the same as Googlebot, so ignore them."

-Auto-transcribe first (Otter, Descript, or your host's built-in tool), then spend 15-20 minutes cleaning the result: fix speaker labels, correct brand names and proper nouns, delete filler words.
-Raw auto-transcripts hurt as often as they help.
+Auto-transcribe first (Otter, Descript, or your host's built-in tool), then spend 15-20 minutes cleaning the result: fix speaker labels, correct brand names and proper nouns, cut filler words.
+Raw auto-transcripts hurt about as often as they help.
 Cleaned auto-transcripts are roughly as effective as fully manual ones in our customers' data.

 no credit card required